 Review the checklist for preparing your arrival.
 You will find detailed information for each item visiting the ISO webpages.
 Come back to your checklist to make sure everything is ready before your departure!

-- Enquire about visa requirements: contact the Italian Consulate in the country where you currently reside or await information from your Program Coordinator
+- Enquire about visa requirements: contact the Italian Consulate in the country where you currently reside

 - Apply for the Statement of Comparability

-- Apply for your visa if applicable
+- Apply for your visa (non-EU students only)

 - Arrange health insurance for your stay in Italy